lambdaclass/cairo_native/README.md

 If you want the benchmarks to run using a specific build, or the `cairo-run` commands conflicts with something (e.g. the cairo-svg package binaries in macos) then the command to run `cairo-run` with a full path can be specified with the `$CAIRO_RUN` environment variable.

 [developer documentation]: https://lambdaclass.github.io/cairo_native/cairo_native/docs/index.html

+## License

+This project is dual-licensed under Apache 2.0 and MIT.
+You may choose either license.

+See [Apache 2.0 License](/LICENSE) or [MIT License](/LICENSE-MIT) for more information.